apify/apify-haystack/README.md

 See other examples in the [examples directory](https://github.com/apify/apify-haystack/blob/master/src/apify_haystack/examples) for more examples, here is a list of few of them

-- Load a dataset from Apify and convert it to Haystack Documents
+- Load a dataset from Apify and convert it to Haystack Document
-- Call Apify Actor and load a dataset to convert it to Haystack Documents
+- Call [Website Content Crawler](https://apify.com/apify/website-content-crawler) Actor and convert the data into the Haystack Documents
-- Crawl website, scrape text content, and store it in the InMemoryDocumentStore
+- Crawl website, retrieve text content, and store it in the `InMemoryDocumentStore`
 - Retrieval-Augmented Generation (RAG): Extracting text from a website & question answering

 ## Support